jimg72/jimg72.github.io/_posts/2026-09-15-frozen-tundra-week-1.md

 **Cost:** **20.8 points**
 **Estimated result with the swap:** **169.5–154.9 win**

 Both are straight position-for-position moves.
-Combined, that's **43.4 recoverable points in the screenshot scoring**, subject to the adjustment noted above.
+Combined, that's **43.4 recoverable points**, subject to the adjustment noted above.
 The projections favored Hilton's actual starters in both cases, so this is the museum of painful hindsight, not proof of an indefensible decision.
 Nevertheless, the museum has named an entire wing after him.

 ### 2. Jerry / Egbuka's Clan — The Two-Step That Never Happened